Ghost1995/object_collection_robotic_arm/README.md

 ### 2) Run the Tests using Launch File

-After compiling the code by following the [build instructions](#build-instruction), to run the tests independently, use the following commands:
+After compiling the code by following the [above instructions](#run-the-tests-while-compiling-the-code) to generate the allTests node, to run the tests independently using the launch file, use the following commands:
 ```
 source ~/catkin_ws/devel/setup.bash
 rostest object_collection_robotic_arm allTests.test